Common Ocular Conditions

 Often called “the silent thief of sight,” glaucoma is an increase in the intraocular pressure of the eyes, which causes damage to the optic nerve with no signs or symptoms in the early stages of the disease.
 If left untreated, glaucoma can lead to a decrease in peripheral vision and eventually blindness.

-Macular Degeneration:
+Macular Degeneration

 Macular degeneration is a chronic, progressive disease that gradually destroys sharp central vision due to a deterioration of the macula, a tiny spot in the central portion of your retina comprised of millions of light-sensing cells.
-Because it is so commonly associated with aging, it is also known as age-related macular degeneration (AMD).
-There are two forms of AMD called “dry,” most common and with no known treatment, and “wet,” less common and treated with laser procedures.
-Genetic testing is now available to help identify those most likely to develop “wet” macular degeneration.

 Macular pigment is very important to our eyes.
 We are proud suppliers of MacuHealth supplements: VIDEO

 Lazy eye, medically known as amblyopia, is a loss or lack of development of vision, usually in one eye.
 This degenerative process usually begins with an inherited condition and appears during infancy or early childhood.
-Lazy eye needs to be diagnosed between birth and early school age since it is during this period that the brain “chooses” its visual pathway and may ignore the weaker eye permanently.
+Lazy eye needs to be diagnosed between birth and early school age since it is during this period that the brain “chooses” it’s visual pathway and may ignore the weaker eye permanently.

 Blepharitis is a general term for an inflammation of the eyelid and eyelashes.
 It is among the most common and stubborn eye conditions usually resulting from poor eyelid hygiene, a low-grade bacterial infection (usually staphylococcal), an allergic reaction and/or abnormalities in oil gland function.